 So far, there have been four reported consumer incidents associated with these chairs.
 If you purchased these chairs, the CPSC advises you to stop using them immediately and return them to the store of purchase for a refund.

 Did you purchase a Linon Home Décor wood patio chair?
-If you did and you were injured in a tip-over or fall accident, we invite you to contact a San Antonio personal injury lawyer at Wyatt Law Firm, Ltd. today.
+If you did and you were injured in a tip-over or fall accident, we invite you to contact a San Antonio personal injury lawyer at Wyatt Law Firm, PLLC. today.
 We handle defective product and recall cases for victims, so if you believe you have a case, call us today for a free review.